pillarjs/send/Readme.md

 #### extensions

   If a given file doesn't exist, try appending one of the given extensions, in the given order.
+By default, this is disabled.
-The default value is [ ".html", ".js", ".css", ".htm" ] To disable this set `false`.
+  A typical value could be [ ".html", ".js", ".css", ".htm" ]

 #### maxAge